DevExpress/testcafe/examples/running-tests-using-travis-and-saucelabs/README.md

 A set of sample files that help you to learn how to run TestCafe tests in the cloud using Travis CI and Sauce Labs (see [Running Tests Using Travis CI and Sauce Labs](http://devexpress.github.io/testcafe/documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.html)).

-There are the following files:
+The following files are included:

 * *server.js* - runs an HTTP server for the application.
 * *index.html* - the application's main page.